liamcain/Compiler-In-Swift/README.md

 This is a compiler for CMPT432 written in [Swift](https://developer.apple.com/swift/).
 It will eventually compile `Alan++` into [6502 opcode](http://www.6502.org/tutorials/6502opcodes.html).

-*Note:* I will be out of touch until Monday night.
-I thought I would have time to finish verbose mode but I refactored my logging instead.
-I plan on adding verbose mode when I get back.

 Features
 ========
 - [x] Lexer - Makes sure you spelled `boolean` right